This course will:

 ASSESSMENT METHOD: 1½ hour examination.
 Essay type questions.

 FEEDBACK: During the module, lecturers will provide a set of short answer questions for formative feedback.
 These require you to consider high level concepts and ideas.
 Students can receive feedback on performance in examinations by arranging a meeting with their personal tutor at the start of the following Semester.

-Please go to MOLE for more information on APS 206
+Please go to Blackboard for more information on APS 206